moserrya/hockey_league/README.md

 ## Notes

-- Please make sure to run `npm run build` before attempting to run the application.
+- The application can be run directly using `npm start` as it automatically runs the build command first.
 - If you need to make any modifications, remember to recompile using `npm run build`.
 - The input format is important, as the application expects each line to represent a match result with two teams and their respective scores.